James Robertson Justice: International peacekeeper

 In the mid 1930s Justice became a member of the League of Nations's international peacekeeping force in the Territory of the Saar Basin.
 The 3,300-strong International Force in the Saar had been established under a mandate originating in the Treaty of Versailles in 1919.
-Britain (1,500), Italy (1,300), Sweden (260) and the Netherlands (250) had agreed to provide troops to guard this region of occupied Germany; which was governed by both France and Germany.
-Justice remained in the Saar until the Nazis came to power.
-The Saar was returned to German control following a contentious referendum in 1935.
+Britain (1,500), Italy (1,300), Sweden (260) and the Netherlands (250) had agreed to provide troops to guard this region of occupied Germany, which was governed by both France and Germany.

 Military service

 After the Saar, Justice fought with the Republicans in the Spanish Civil War in the late 1930s.
 It was during this time that he first grew his signature bushy beard, which he retained throughout his career.
 In 1939, he joined the Royal Naval Volunteer Reserve at the outbreak of the Second World War.
-But after sustaining a shrapnel wound in 1943, he was honourably discharged from the service with a pension.
+After sustaining a shrapnel wound in 1943, he was honourably discharged from the service with a pension.